A Pair of Silk Stockings (film): Plot

-As described in a film magazine, Molly Thornhill (Talmadge) and her husband Sam (Ford) disagree about automobiles and almost everything else.
+As described in a film magazine, Molly Thornhill and her husband Sam disagree about automobiles and almost everything else.
 She buys a roadster while he prefers a touring car, and to retaliate he buys a cloak for an actress and leaves the bill where Molly finds it.
 She gets a divorce and later they are both guests at a house party.
 Sam hides in her room so that he can explain things to her, but is mistaken for a burglar by the young man of the house and is bound and gagged with silk stockings by the man and Molly.
 Sam escapes while they are attempting to explain their presence together, and because they cannot produce the burglar Molly is asked to leave.
 She refuses until a burglar has been found.
 Sam is discovered wearing the silk stockings and Molly's reputation is saved when Sam confesses his part in the midnight escapade.